 But not all doctors subscribe to this method of “treatment.”
 In fact, many doctors are just as angry as the public should be, charging that scientific medicine is “for sale” to the highest bidder – which, more often than not, end up being pharmaceutical companies.
 The pharmaceutical industry is a multi-trillion dollar business.
 Companies spend billions on advertising and promotions for prescription drugs.

-If you are currently taking prescription medication, or know someone that does, and would like to get a second opinion if alternative, drug-free treatments such as chiropractic may be beneficial for you, you can schedule a complimentary consultation with an experienced Augusta GA Chiropractor at Georgia Clinic of Chiropractic.
+If you are currently taking prescription medication, or know someone that does, and would like to get a second opinion if alternative, drug-free treatments such as chiropractic may be beneficial for you, you can schedule a complimentary consultation with an experienced Augusta GA Chiropractor.
 Many of our patients have said they wish they had considered other alternatives a lot sooner–if not for the sake of their health but for their bank account.
 Our complimentary consultations are an integral part of our patient experience here, and our goal is to make sure that you, not some other third-party company, remains in control of your healthcare.